Semi-detached

-A semi-detached house (often abbreviated to semi) is a single family duplex dwelling house that shares one common wall with the next house.
-The name distinguishes this style of house from detached houses, with no shared walls, and terraced houses, with a shared wall on both sides.
+A semi-detached house (often abbreviated to semi) is a single-family duplex dwelling that shares one common wall with its neighbour.
+The name distinguishes this style of construction from detached houses, with no shared walls, and terraced houses, with a shared wall on both sides.
 Often, semi-detached houses are built in pairs in which each house's layout is a mirror image of the other's.

 Semi-detached houses are the most common property type in the United Kingdom (UK).
 They accounted for 32% of UK housing transactions and 32% of the English housing stock in 2008.
 Between 1945 and 1964, 41% of all properties built were semis.
 After 1980, the proportion of semis built fell to 15%.

 History of the semi-detached house in the United Kingdom

 Housing the rural working classes

-Housing for the farm labourer in 1815 typically had one downstairs room with an extension for a scullery and pantry, and two bedrooms upstairs.
-The house would be of brick, stone if it occurred locally, or cob on a wooden frame.
+Housing for the farm labourer's family in 1815 typically had one downstairs room with an extension for a scullery (for washing) and pantry (for storing food), and two bedrooms upstairs.
+The house would be of brick, stone if it occurred locally, or cob (soil and fibre) on a wooden frame.
 These houses were unsanitary, but the biggest problem was that there were simply too few of them.
-Population was increasing rapidly (see table), and after the Enclosure Acts labourers could not find spare land to build their own homes.
+Population was increasing rapidly (see table), and after the inclosure acts labourers could not find spare land to build their own homes.
 Homebuilding was thus the responsibility of a landowner or speculative builder.

 In the late 18th century, estate villages followed local architectural styles.
 This later changed as landowners adopted model designs from pattern books.
 By the early 19th century, landowners were typically using a "picturesque" style, and building double cottages as a way to reduce cost.
-In 1834 Smith wrote "this species of cottage can be built cheaper than two single ones, and, in general, these double cottages are found to be warmer and fully as comfortable as single ones".
+In 1834, Edinburgh architect George Smith wrote "this species of cottage can be built cheaper than two single ones, and, in general, these double cottages are found to be warmer and fully as comfortable as single ones".